nikhil-kadivar/rbc-sickling-dynamics/README.md

 # Environment setup

-To setup environment, follow this command in your terminal.
+To setup environment, run below listed commands in your terminal.

 ### 0. Clone the repository